ThiBsc/UnitsTool/README.md

 * Select your favorite unit by touching the star
 * Enter your value to convert

-> If the `conversion.json` file is updated, no need to update the application,
-> You just have to Pull down the list in the `Home` screen 👇

 ## Contribute

 ### Helping for a beautiful app icon